 Frosted Meatloaf Recipe

-This particular meatloaf recipe became popular in the 40’s and I want to bring it back!
+This particular meatloaf recipe became popular in the 40s and I want to bring it back!
 I mean, what is not to love?
-Seriously delicious ground beef covered in the perfect mashed potato and everything combined into one amazing bite.
-It’s win-win!
+It is seriously delicious ground beef covered in the perfect mashed potatoes and everything combined into one amazing bite.
+It’s a win-win!
 I am not sure why this frosted meatloaf recipe ever took a back seat.
 It is simply amazing!

-Can I make Frosted Meatloaf with ground turkey?
+Can I make Frosted Meatloaf with Other Kinds of Meat?

 Yes, just swap out the ground beef for ground turkey for a lighter meal.
-That’s all there is to it.
 I have tried it both ways and it is just as delicious.
 Your family won’t even know you made the swap!
 You could also use equal amounts of ground pork and ground beef for another flavorful variation.

 If you have leftovers, make a meatloaf sandwich the next day!
-(My hubby even likes these served cold!)
+(My hubby even likes this served cold!)
 This is one meal that you can stretch out a few days!

 - ¼ cup ketchup